Empirical Research Reveals Three Big Problems With How Patents Are Vetted - Slashdot

 This indicates that most companies see little or no inherent value in patents, and consider them more of a Prisoner's Dilemma.
 They are forced to collect patents because others are collecting, but they could be collectively better off if patents didn't exist.

+There is little reason to believe that the patent system is a net contributor to innovation.
+For every inventor that is protected, there are many more that are stifled.
+You can't improve and extend what you aren't allowed to use.

+Also, copyrights and patents are very different, and should not be lumped together.

 Business left you with excess inventory of quotes?
-(Score:2)
+(Score:1)

 I see one of your businesses left you with excess inventory of quotation marks, which you are now trying to use up.